U.S. Bicycle Route 10: History

 Planning for a national bicycle touring route across the northernmost states of the United States began in the early 2000s, under efforts by the American Association of State Highway and Transportation Officials (AASHTO) to expand the United States Bicycle Route System, established in 1982 and not expanded since.
 The northern route, which had been marketed as the "Northern Tier" by Adventure Cycling, was identified in 2008 as a priority corridor for the renewed system and later numbered "USBR 10".

 The first segment of USBR 10, located in the state of Washington and traveling along State Route 20, was approved in May 2014 by AASHTO.
 The 407 mi segment, following State Route 20 from Anacortes to Newport, was dedicated in September.
 The Michigan segment was designated in November 2014, followed by the Idaho segment in May 2015.
 Completion of the Idaho segment was celebrated with a ribbon-cutting ceremony on October 11, 2015, in Sandpoint.
 A segment in Washington near the Idaho state line was realigned in 2018, shortening the route by 1.2 mi.

 Auxiliary routes

 U.S. Bicycle Route 110

-U.S. Bicycle Route 110 is a spur route of USBR 10 in Idaho, traveling for 29.8 mi on the north side of the Pend Oreille River along Idaho State Highway 200 between Clark Fork and the Montana state line.
+U.S. Bicycle Route 110 is a spur route of USBR 10 in Idaho, traveling for 29.8 mi on the north side of the Clark Fork River along Idaho State Highway 200 between Clark Fork and the Montana state line.